 You’ll also be keeping your accountant happy and getting real transparency on how your business is tracking for the next tax season.

 Forget door-knocking and handing out pamphlets to strangers and get in front of the people who are already looking for you.
-Adwords is an advertising platform built by Google that puts an ad for your company at the top of Google search results for particular search terms.
+Google Ads Express is an advertising platform made for local marketing that puts an ad for your company at the top of Google search results for particular search terms.

 Big jobs are worth putting a bit of your own skin in the game for.
 If you make $10K profit on a job, spending $70 on advertising to get it is a healthy return on investment.